FederatedAI/FATE/python/fate_client/flow_client/README.rst

 details about how to activate virtual environment, please read the documentation of deployment.

-In this version of client CLI, commands are seperated into serveral classes, including *job*, *data*, *model*, *component* and etc. And all of these classes have a common parent (CLI entry) named *'flow'*, which means you can type *'flow'* in your terminal window to find out all of these classes and also their subcommands.
+In this version of client CLI, commands are separated into several classes, including *job*, *data*, *model*, *component* and etc. And all of these classes have a common parent (CLI entry) named *'flow'*, which means you can type *'flow'* in your terminal window to find out all of these classes and also their sub-commands.

 .. code:: bash